Viktoria Mullova: Biography and early career

 Mullova was born in Zhukovsky, 45 km from Moscow, in Soviet Russia.
-At the age of four, she was encouraged to start her violin training by her father Yuri Mullov, a Central Aerohydrodynamic Institute physicist and engineer.
+At the age of three, she was encouraged to start her violin training by her father Yuri Mullov, a Central Aerohydrodynamic Institute physicist and engineer.
 After studying at the Central Music School of Moscow and at the Moscow Conservatory under Leonid Kogan, she won first prize at the 1980 International Jean Sibelius Violin Competition in Helsinki and the gold medal at the International Tchaikovsky Competition in 1982.
 She remembered the whole experience of the Soviet quasi-religious state-sponsored musical education as an overly stressful nightmare full of hypocrisy: "Naturally, I have never believed in communism.
 But everything was a play.
 I knew I wanted to leave, and I was pretending to be a naive girl".
 (Note: Through verbal commentaries on music the Soviet ideology ‘appropriated’ the classical musical heritage.
 The last stages of the education system were developed by the composer and teacher Dmitry Kabalevsky.
 Classical music performers were household names rivaled to movie stars and popular singers through its constant presence on a Soviet TV, just like the ballet dancers and Kabalevsky's then-famous credo quote "Beauty Evokes Kindness" (Прекрасное пробуждает доброе) Vladimir Lenin's self-proclaimed atheism, as a lack of transcendental ideals that are important to the others, was perceived as wishful thinking because of Maxim Gorky's 1924 testimony about the leader's admiration for Issay Dobrowen's performance of the "preterhuman music" of one of Beethoven's 32 sonatas, all of them being the "New Testament" of Moscow Conservatory piano department (with The Well-Tempered Clavier as "Old Testament"; all-Soviet famous Hans von Bülow statement).